students walking on campus

 • Develop and maintain systems and policies for purchasing in Blackboard.
 Develop purchasing standards for various routine purchases.

-• Manage the College's online office supplier contract.
+• Manage the University's online office supplier contract.
 Notify end users when their budgets fall below allotted expenditures.
 Add/delete new users to allow for online ordering authorization.
 Add new budget allocations every new fiscal year.

 • Perform all aspects of the Purchasing Department requirements: